Dansk Designs: History

 The Nierenbergs established Dansk that year in their home's garage in Great Neck, New York, with Quistgaard as its "Chief Designer", a role he held for three decades.
 The name was devised when Ted Nierengard suggested they call the new company 'Danish Design', Jens Quistgaard pushed back and said “Call it ‘Dansk Designs', because ‘Dansk’ is like when you sell vodka in the U.S.A., you use its Russian name...”.
 After Quistgaard designed a new enameled cookware line called 'Købenstyle' in 1955, Ted Nierenberg attracted orders for several hundred units from stores all around the United States, and the business took off from there.
 By 1958, Nierenberg and Quistgaard had expanded Dansk's wares to include stainless steel flatware, porcelain serveware, stoneware casseroles, wood stools and nutcrackers, and ice buckets made of teak.

 In the 1960s, Dansk relocated its headquarters to Mount Kisco, New York to expand its headquarters.
 The New York Times credited Dansk with "creating a stir" with "some of the most popular accessories found in American homes."
 Over the next few decades, Dansk further grew its product line by collaborating with designers Niels Refsgaard, Jack Lenor Larsen, Vivianna Torun Bülow-Hübe, Ritva Puotila, Lorenzo Porcelli, and Gunnar Cyrén.
 Dansk became one of the most successful brands to import Danish Modern designs into the kitchens and dining rooms of middle class Americans.
 By the early 1980s, Quistgaard had created more than 4,000 different designs for the American company ranging from ceramics, glassware, metalware and other items for the home.

 Dansk was purchased in June 1985 by Dansk Acquisition Corp. in a deal initiated by Goldman Sachs.

 Dansk ownership was again transferred in 1991 to the Brown-Forman Corporation for $70 million and incorporated under its Lenox subsidiary.
-During the 2000's, Lenox commissioned Michael Graves to design over 160 new Dansk products as well as revised graphics and marketing imagery to "bring a more youthful contemporary style" to the mid-century brand.
+During the 2000s, Lenox commissioned Michael Graves to design over 160 new Dansk products as well as revised graphics and marketing imagery to "bring a more youthful contemporary style" to the mid-century brand.
 After the 2008 financial crisis, a group of investors led by Clarion Capital Partners LLC purchased the assets of Lenox—including Dansk—and renamed the company Lenox Corporation in 2009 and moved the Dansk headquarters to Bristol, Pennsylvania.
 Dansk continued as a brand of Lenox until the COVID-19 pandemic, which caused Lenox to shutter all warehouses, outlet stores, and its only remaining U.S. factory in 2020.

 In 2021, Dansk was acquired by Food52 with plans to revive the brand and relocated its headquarters to New York City.
+On December 29, 2025, parent company Food52 filed for Chapter 11 bankruptcy protection as part of an agreement to sell itself and its assets.

+Dansk was sold to design licensing agency Form Portfolios for $250,000.
+The new owner announced plans for releasing limited runs of Dansk's design archive, some of which have never been produced.
+Form Portfolios has offices in Providence, Rhode Island, USA and in Copenhagen, Denmark.